 What is the process for applying for a scholarship?

-For more information or help with applying, contact email@example.com
+For conversation about applying, please contact email@example.com

 Within 30 days of completing the programme you will be required to submit a short report describing the course of study, key lessons learned, how this has impacted you directly and plans to use your new expertise in your work.^ Back to top